-Every software vendor can submit application files to the Avast Virus lab for analysis and whitelisting.
-We will check the software for any malicious or potentially unwanted activity.
-Only applications that are malware free and meet our guidelines for application transparency can be whitelisted.
+When you submit application files to the Avast Threat Lab, a group of analysts review the software for malicious or unwanted activity.
+Applications that are both free from malware and meet our guidelines for application transparency can be whitelisted.

-What type of files can I submit?
+Which types of files can I submit?

-Please only submit files for which you have the authorization to request approval.
-Do not submit any game hacks, cracks, keygens or similar apps.
+Submit files for which you have the authorization to request approval.
+Do not submit game hacks, cracks, keygens, or similar apps.

-If you prefer, you can use any file hosting service that is accessible from the Internet with a reasonable download speed.
+- Internet-connected storage: Use any file hosting service that is accessible from the Internet with a reasonable download speed.

 What are the best practices for clean software?

-- All available Avast antivirus software
+- All available Avast Antivirus software

 - All supported operating systems